alpha-wolf-jin/eycd-backup-azure/README.md

 ![LB and PublicIP](images/etcd-backup-06.png)

-> containing both the etcd snapshot and the resources for the static pods, which were from the same backup.
+>A backup directory containing both the etcd snapshot and the resources for the static pods, which were from the same backup.
 The file names in the directory must be in the following formats: snapshot_<datetimestamp>.db and static_kuberesources_<datetimestamp>.tar.gz

 # ETCD Restore Step